 "Racing for your home province at nationals is so much fun.
 It's not as stressful as at the Olympics or a World Cup meet."

-Just as Fisher used to look up to the likes of Jordan Pearse and Jamie Welch in her younger days and likes of Legarth and Ross will relish the opportunity to pick up tips and race alongside Fisher.
+Just as Fisher used to look up to the likes of Jordan Pearse and Jamie Welch in her younger days, the likes of Legarth and Ross will relish the opportunity to pick up tips and race alongside Fisher.

 "Hopefully these girls will pass things on to the younger ones when it is their turn to be the older ones," Fisher said.